-The experience of the United States with the practical monetarism of the Volcker years (1979-1982) shows the error of the simplistic application of strongly maintained policy slogans.
-By only looking at one element of the balance sheet of banks and thrifts (the liabilities called money), the Federal Reserve during the Volcker years acquiesced in the stripping away of the equity of the thrifts.
-This meant that the only equity which the thrifts had was the value of the endorsement of their liabilities by deposit insurance funds.
+The experience of the United States with the practical monetarism of Volcker years (1979-1982) shows the error of the simplistic application of strongly maintained policy slogans.
+By looking only at one element of the balance sheet of banks and thrifts (the liabilities called money) the Federal Reserve during the Volcker years acquiesced in the stripping away of the equity of the thrifts.
+This meant that the only equity the thrifts had was the value of the endorsement of their liabilities by deposit insurance. funds.

-For big government to be able to prevent great depressions, it needs to be able to stabilize aggregate profit flows by running large contra-cyclical deficits and to have sufficient muscle in financial markets so that it can refinance failed financial institutions.
+For big government to be able to prevent great depressions it needs to be able to stabilize aggregate profit flows by running large contra cyclical deficits and to have sufficient muscle in financial markets so that it can refinance failed financial institutions.
 This requires that the credit worthiness of government be beyond question.
-This means that when the economy is functioning normally the government validates its debts by its income flows, i.e. there is no need to resort to inflation in order to reduce the ratio of government debt to gross domestic product.
-A government that is big enough to contain the depression proneness of capitalism needs a tax system which raises sufficient revenues so that over the run of good and bad years the ratio of government debt to gross domestic product remains in a comfort zone of from 25 to 50 percent of gross domestic product.
+This means that when the economy is functioning normally the government validates its debts by its income flows, i.e. there is no need to resort to inflation in order to reduce the ratio of government debt to Gross Domestic Product.
+A government that is big enough so that it can contain the depression proneness of capitalism needs a tax system which raises sufficient revenues so that over the run of good and bad years the ratio of government debt to gross domestic product does remains in a comfort zone of from 25% to 50% of Gross domestic product.

-If successful capitalism requires government to be a large part of the economy, then it is important that government spending play a constructive role in the development of resources: government cannot be restricted to the financing of consumption.
+If successful capitalism requires government to be a large part of the economy, then it is important that government spending play a constructive role in the development of resources: government can not be restricted to the financing of consumption.